 Healthier dietary fat

 The types of potentially helpful dietary fat are mostly unsaturated:

-- Monounsaturated fat.
+- Monounsaturated fatty acids.
 This is a type of fat found in a variety of foods and oils.
-Studies show that eating foods rich in monounsaturated fats (MUFAs) improves blood cholesterol levels, which can decrease your risk of heart disease.
-Research also shows that MUFAs may benefit insulin levels and blood sugar control, which can be especially helpful if you have type 2 diabetes.
+Studies show that eating foods rich in monounsaturated fatty acids improves blood cholesterol levels, which can decrease your risk of heart disease.
+Research also shows that these fatty acids may benefit insulin levels and blood sugar control, which can be especially helpful if you have type 2 diabetes.

-- Polyunsaturated fat.
+- Polyunsaturated fatty acids.
 This is a type of fat found mostly in plant-based foods and oils.
-Evidence shows that eating foods rich in polyunsaturated fats (PUFAs) improves blood cholesterol levels, which can decrease your risk of heart disease.
-PUFAs may also help decrease the risk of type 2 diabetes.
+Evidence shows that eating foods rich in polyunsaturated fatty acids improves blood cholesterol levels, which can decrease your risk of heart disease.
+These fatty acids may also help decrease the risk of type 2 diabetes.

 - Omega-3 fatty acids.
 One type of polyunsaturated fat is made up of mainly omega-3 fatty acids and may be especially beneficial to your heart.
 Omega-3, found in some types of fatty fish, appears to decrease the risk of coronary artery disease.
-It may also protect against irregular heartbeats and help lower blood pressure levels.
 There are plant sources of omega-3 fatty acids.
-However, the body doesn't convert it and use it as well as omega-3 from fish.
+However, it hasn't yet been determined whether replacements for fish oil — plant-based or krill — have the same health effects as omega-3 fatty acid from fish.